Skip to main contentSkip to article

 Frequently asked questions

 Scott Road / 120 Street is the boundary between School District 37 (Delta) and School District 36 (Surrey) for almost the full length of North Delta.
 The Delta side feeds Burnsview Secondary, Delview Secondary, Sands Secondary (depending on address), Seaquam Secondary, and the SD 37 elementary network; the Surrey side feeds Princess Margaret Secondary, Tamanawis Secondary, and the SD 36 network.
 The houses can look identical from the street — same era, same form, same lot size — but the school district difference moves the family-buyer pool, the catchment-driven price premium, and in some years the bus transportation arrangements.
-Many listing agents who don't work the area daily underprice the SD 37 catchment on the west side of Scott Road because they're benchmarking against North Surrey comps.
-Verify the live SD 37 catchment map for the specific address before paying or accepting a school-driven premium.
+The check on this: pull the live SD 37 catchment map for the exact address before paying or accepting a school-driven premium — a comp set that mixes both sides of Scott Road will not be apples-to-apples.

 The SD 37 secondary network covering North Delta is anchored by Burnsview Secondary (7658 112 Street, in Annieville), Delview Secondary (9111 116 Street, in central North Delta), Sands Secondary (10840 82 Avenue, on the Sunshine Hills / Sunbury edge), and Seaquam Secondary (sits on the Sunshine Hills / Scottsdale boundary; some North Delta addresses feed it).
 On the elementary side, Sunshine Hills Elementary, Devon Gardens Elementary, Pinewood Elementary, Cougar Canyon Elementary, Heath Elementary, and Hellings Elementary all serve different parts of the North Delta grid.
 Catchment depends on the specific address and the periodic SD 37 boundary review — verify the live SD 37 catchment map before paying a school-catchment premium.